-The Australasian INTIMATE project, built along similar lines to the very successful INTIMATE project (integration of ice-core, marine and terrestrial records) of the North Atlantic (Lowe, J.J. et al., 2008; Davies et al., 2012), has developed a climate event stratigraphy for the region for the past 30,000 years (Alloway et al., 2007b; Barrell et al., 2013).
-The role of tephrochronology in linking all of the selected palaeoenvironmental records (apart from those based on speleothems) has been highlighted (Fig. 12; Lowe et al., 2008a, 2013).
-The advantage provided by key marker tephras in the NZ-INTIMATE project led to the development of new age models based on Bayesian probability methods noted above
+The Australasian INTIMATE project, built along similar lines to the very successful INTIMATE project (integration of ice-core, marine and terrestrial records) of the North Atlantic and Greenland (Lowe, J.J. et al., 2008; Davies et al., 2012, 2014; Blockley et al., 2014; Bourne et al., 2015), has developed a climate event stratigraphy for the region for the past 30,000 years (Alloway et al., 2007; Barrell et al., 2013).
+The role of tephrochronology in linking all of the selected palaeoenvironmental records (apart from those based on speleothems) has been highlighted (Fig. 14; Lowe et al., 2008a, 2013).
+The advantage provided by key marker tephras in the NZ-INTIMATE project led to the development of new age models based on Bayesian probability methods noted above.

-Tephras also provide the means to help quantify the marine reservoir effect for correcting the marine-based radiocarbon time-scale, as shown by studies in the Mediterranean Sea, the Adriatic Sea, the North Atlantic, and the South Pacific Ocean (e.g., Sikes et al., 2000; Lowe, J.J. et al., 2007; Carter et al., 2008; Lowe et al., 2013).
+Tephras also provide the means to help quantify the marine reservoir effect for correcting the marine-based radiocarbon time-scale, as shown by studies in the Mediterranean Sea, the Adriatic Sea, the North Atlantic, and the South Pacific Ocean (e.g., Sikes et al., 2000; Lowe, J.J. et al., 2007; Carter et al., 2008; Lowe et al., 2013; Olsen et al., 2014).
 Further, they enable AMS-based radiocarbon dating of pollen concentrates or biological remains to be evaluated, and for demonstrating and hence correcting for the 'hard water' effect in dating lake sediments (Lowe, 2008a).

-Tephrochronology, long used to provide ages on early hominins, is being increasingly applied to archaeology and studies of humans in antiquity (e.g., Tryon et al., 2008, 2009, 2010), including determining the timing and extent of initial human impacts on landscapes and ecosystems such as those of Great Britain, Ireland, Iceland, and New Zealand (e.g., Dugmore et al., 2000, 2007; Lowe et al., 2000; Hogg et al., 2003; Wastegård et al., 2003; Edwards et al., 2004; Lowe and Newnham, 2004; Lowe, 2008b; Streeter et al., 2012).
+Tephrochronology, long used to provide ages on early hominins, is being increasingly applied to archaeology and studies of humans in antiquity (e.g., Tryon et al., 2008, 2009, 2010), including determining the timing and extent of initial human impacts on landscapes and ecosystems such as those of Great Britain, Ireland, Iceland, Scandinavia, and New Zealand (e.g., Dugmore et al., 2000, 2007; Lowe et al., 2000; Hogg et al., 2003; Wastegård et al., 2003; Edwards et al., 2004; Lowe and Newnham, 2004; Lowe, 2008b; Streeter et al., 2012; Riede and Thastrup, 2013).
 The potential key role of cryptotephrochronology in underpinning the study of the adaptation of humans to climatic change in Europe since about 20,000 years ago was highlighted by Blockley et al. (2006), and most recently further findings from the RESET project were published in a remarkable paper by Lowe et al. (2012).
-Noteworthy tephrochronological studies with a disease and medical focus have also been undertaken recently (D'Costa et al., 2011; Streeter et al., 2012).
+Noteworthy tephrochronological studies with a disease, medical, and forensic focus have also been undertaken recently (e.g., Newnham et al., 2010; D'Costa et al., 2011; Streeter et al., 2012; Lavigne et al., 2013).
+A new method developed at the universities of Waikato and Adelaide to extract DNA preserved in allophane-rich buried soils (paleosols) on Holocene tephras near Mt Tarawera was published by Huang et al. (2016).